jared-m-peg/jared-m-peg/reformat-bootable-usb-drive.md

 ## REFORMATTING A (BOOTABLE) USB THUMB DRIVE IN COMMAND PROMPT ON WINDOWS 10
 This guide is for anyone who is trying to reformat a bootable USB thumb drive in Windows Explorer, but it does not work, and reports that it cannot be formatted and is write-protected.
-This guide will show you how to reformat the USB drive.
+This guide shows you how to reformat the USB drive.

 First, run a Command Prompt (cmd.exe) as an Administrator.